pierre-pretorius/nebulex/guides/learning/cache-usage-patterns.md

 ### Disadvantages

-* **Less directly visible code-path** – But how do you get all this out-of-the-box?
-This is where declarative decorator-based caching comes in.
-  Nebulex provides a set of annotations to abstract most of the logic behind **Read-through** and **Write-through** patterns and make the implementation extremely easy.
-Let's go over these patterns in more detail and see how to implement them using [Nebulex decorators][nbx_caching].
+* **Less directly visible code-path** – Behavior is abstracted and less obvious when reading the code.
+However, this is where declarative decorator-based caching comes in.
+Nebulex provides decorators to abstract most of the logic behind **Read-through** and **Write-through** patterns and make the implementation extremely easy.

 ---